-In a first game of a best-of-three series, the Albany Dutchmen lost to the top-seeded Amsterdam Mohawks 8-4 on Wednesday Night at Shuttleworth Park.
+In a first game of a best-of-three series, the Albany Dutchmen lost to the top-seeded Amsterdam Mohawks 8-4 Night at Shuttleworth Park.

 Both teams traded blows throughout the game.
 Amsterdam opened the scoring in the bottom of the first when Andruw Gazzola (Stony Brook University) ran home on a wild pitch by Evan Giles (Indiana State University).
 Albany came right back with an answer in the when Jon Skidmore (Dallas Baptist University) had an RBI groundout to shortstop.